-We have audited the accompanying financial statements of the Charles K. Blandin Foundation, which comprise the statement of financial position as of December 31, 2015 and 2014, and the related statements of activities and cash flows for the years then ended and the related notes to the financial statements, (collectively, financial statements).
+We have audited the accompanying financial statements of the Charles K. Blandin Foundation, which comprise the statements of financial position as of December 31, 2016 and 2015, the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.